apache/incubator-devlake-website/docs/UserManuals/ConfigUI/Jenkins.md

 For help on Username and Password, please see Jenkins docs on [using credentials](https://www.jenkins.io/doc/book/using/using-credentials/).
 You can also use "API Access Token" for this field, which can be generated at `User` -> `Configure` -> `API Token` section on Jenkins.

+#### Fixed Rate Limit (Optional)

+DevLake uses a dynamic rate limit to collect Jenkins data.
+You can adjust the rate limit if you want to increase or lower the speed.

+There is not any doc about Jenkins rate limiting.
+Please put up an issue if you find one.

 #### Test and Save Connection

 Click `Test Connection`, if the connection is successful, click `Save Connection` to add the connection.